FantasyPvP/OSR-Open-Source-Redstone/README.md

 # 16 bit computer
- written in python by a computer obsessed gcse student and is not gonna go well but here goes
+ written in python by a computer obsessed gcse student (my strongest subjects are computer science and maths which given I'm starting this kind of project should be fairly obvious)

 so yeah I decided to make a computer in python cos i got bored of imagining life using a computer from the last 10 years, i figured that the solution was just to make my own in python